 MR: We start by looking a company’s processes and seek to understand the objectives.
 It comes down to knowing who you are and where you want to head.

-Clients are coming to us more often now and saying, “We recognize we have deficiencies, but we also have goals.
+Clients are coming to us more often now and say, “We recognize we have deficiencies, but we also have goals.
 Help us connect the dots so we can understand how to get where we need to be.”

 Or, when our clients don’t know what they want to be or should be, we help identify the underlying challenges.
 Then, we look at their current state – back-end systems, technology base, technical debt, and existing business processes.
 On top of this, we provide a strategic and visionary view and point out, “Here is what your industry looks like.
 Here’s where retail is going to be in 2020.
 Let’s help you build a map of where you are to get you where you need to be.”